 Housing off Blackthorn Grove, parallel to Theydon Avenue.
 Parker says that this area was laid out in plans as early as the 1880’s, but it was not opened as a road until well after the Second World War.
 The western side of this estate is where the Canadian Foresters brought wood down from the Duke of Bedford’s woods on a narrow gauge railway to be loaded onto the main railway to go off to the Front.

-Fir Grove left southwards from Theydon Avenue, until it met the end of Wood Street, which continued to Chapel Street.
+Fir Grove once left southwards from Theydon Avenue, until it met the end of Wood Street, which continued to Chapel Street.
 Because the respective development owners could not agree, there was for some years a gate across the roads where they met.
 Later this was removed and Fir Grove gave up its name and became an extension to Wood Street.

 A residential area to the west of Station Road, near the railway station.
 On this site once stood the plastics factory of Plysu.
 Many of the staff were also firemen, and when the alarm bells sounded at Woburn Sands Fire Station, just across the road, they had to leave work in a hurry.
-The crew had an agreement that the first one there could drive the engine!
+The crew had an agreement that the first one there could drive the fire-engine!

-Although sometimes given the prefix “St.” on postcards etc, it was never named so.
+Although sometimes given the prefix “St.” on postcards etc, it was never officially named so.
 This collection of cottages stood about half way up Sandy Lane, just where Holly Walk meets it.
-Demolished many years ago, all that remains is a patch of grass on the side of the Duke of Bedfords Estate.
+Demolished many years ago, all that remains is a patch of grass on the side of the Duke of Bedford's Estate.
 George Lee was one of the last inhabitants.
 Also known as Leighton Hollow.

 A residential area to the west of Station Road, near the railway station.
 The Greensand ridge is a geological formation that forms the ridge running through Woburn Sands.
-It ends nearby, where after the soil is far more clay-based.
+It ends nearby, where after the soil becomes far more clay-based.